andytudhope/africa/docs/essays/blue-devotion.md

+---
 title: Blue Devotion

-description: This essay summarises the ideas behind, and the work done to achieve, The Blue Book.
-What is this digital artifact really inspired by, where did it come from, and what might it be used for going forward?
+description: 'This essay summarises the ideas behind, and the work done to achieve, The Blue Book.
+What is this digital artifact really inspired by, where did it come from, and what might it be used for going forward?'
+image: ./img/blue_book.jpg
+---

 # Blue Devotion